jonas-peeters/EasyScoreboards/README.md

 `<Text>` Is the text the line will contain.
 To use spaces the hole text must be in quotation marks (see examples).

-    !!You can only use one color and one style per line!!
+    To use multiple colors and styles seperate the parts with semicolons (;)

 `/easyscoreboard clear` will clear the scoreboard and remove it from every player.